Simple method for recording a great interview locally while being directed remotely

 5. Fire up the video conferencing software of your choice so someone can direct you during your interview recording.
 Expand it to full-screen and position the phone so that the phone’s camera covers a part of your interviewer’s face.
 This will make for the best eye contact.

 6. When everyone’s ready, start the phone’s camera and switch it to Video.
-Then hit RECORD and record your interview or presentation.
+Then hit RECORD and record your interview or remote presentation.
 For long recordings, stop and re-start your phone camera every fifteen minutes or so to keep the file size manageable.

 Video files are huge.
 So you can’t just email your interview recording.
 My favorite way to send files smaller than 2GB for free is with WeTransfer.
 Here’s how: